gmalim/attractmode_support/README.md

 Python program to update Attract-Mode MAME romlist with additional game data:

-- Replace *AltTitle* with display title
+- Replace *AltTitle* field with display title
-- Replace *Buttons* with sortable title
+- Replace *Buttons* field with sortable title
+- Replace *Extra* field with formatted tag to indicate whether there is hiscore, benchmark, bezel and/or controls data available
+- The latter allows hiscore, benchmark, bezel and controls data availability to be used in Attract-Mode filters.

 <a name="start" />